 It’s a hilly conquest I must say.
 With little Imma on a stroller, it’s tremendously difficult for us to personally visit the must-see spots such as the historic Old Quarter, the Walls of Corniche and the Bock and the City Basements.
 We ended up overlooking from the city top instead.

-During our short stroll around the city center nonetheless we were able to visit Luxembourg’s Place Guillaume, a former site of a Franciscan convent that has since been converted into a pedestrian zone.
-Here you’d find the town hall, the famous Trémont’s lions, and the equestrian statue of William II, King of Holland and Grand Duke of Luxembourg.
+During our short stroll around the city center nonetheless, we were able to visit Luxembourg’s Place Guillaume.
+It is a former site of a Franciscan convent that has since been converted into a pedestrian zone.
+You’d find the town hall, the famous Trémont’s lions, and the equestrian statue of William II, King of Holland and Grand Duke of Luxembourg.